Pancho Villa: Early life

 In 1902, the rurales, the crack rural police force of President Porfirio Díaz, arrested Pancho for stealing mules and for assault.
-Because of his connections with the powerful Pablo Valenzuela, who allegedly had been a recipient of goods stolen by Villa/Arango, he was spared the death sentence sometimes imposed on captured bandits.
+Because of his connections with the powerful Pablo Valenzuela, was reported by historians to have been a recipient of goods stolen by Villa/Arango, he was spared the death sentence sometimes imposed on captured bandits.
 Pancho Villa was forcibly inducted into the Federal Army, a practice often adopted under the Diaz regime to deal with troublemakers.
 Several months later, he deserted and fled to the neighboring state of Chihuahua.
-He tried to work as a butcher in Hidalgo del Parro but was forced out of business by the Terrazas-Creel monopoly.
+He tried to work as a butcher in Hidalgo del Parral but was forced out of business by the Terrazas-Creel monopoly.
 In 1903, after killing an army officer and stealing his horse, he was no longer known as Arango but Francisco "Pancho" Villa after his paternal grandfather, Jesús Villa.
 However, others claim he appropriated the name from a bandit from Coahuila.
 He was known to his friends as La Cucaracha ("the cockroach").

-Until 1910, Villa is said to have alternated episodes of thievery with more legitimate pursuits.
+Until 1910, records indicate Villa alternated episodes of thievery with more legitimate pursuits.
 At one point he was employed as a miner, but that stint did not have a major impact on him.
 Villa's outlook on banditry changed after he met Abraham González, the local representative for presidential candidate Francisco Madero, a rich hacendado turned politician from the northern state of Coahuila, who opposed the continued rule of Díaz and convinced Villa that through his banditry he could fight for the people and hurt the hacienda owners.

 At the outbreak of the Mexican Revolution in 1910, Villa was 32 years old.